 From a baby led weaning standpoint, this chair is ideal.
 It allows you to eat with your baby, which is an important part of teaching your baby how to eat.

 It also keeps your baby secure without the use of the straps.
 While I’m not recommending you don’t use the harness, as all babies are different and using the straps is definitely a good safety practice, sometimes they can be a hindrance.

 When babies first start eating they do tend to gag more.
-I like easy access to babies in case I need to intervene at all.
+I like easy access to babies in case I need to intervene at all if it progresses to choking.
 This harness can be cumbersome to unlock and could potentially waste several precious seconds in the event intervention is needed.
 I like knowing that my baby is secure and can’t climb or slip out of the high chair, without the need for the straps.